JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 `poly1305.py`) had three interlocking bugs.
 See details in [`wireguard-fpga/3.build/pypeline_build/README.md`](https://github.com/chili-chips-ba/wireguard-fpga/tree/main/3.build/pypeline_build#fixed-poly1305-320-bit-math-is-now-rfc-8439-correct).

 The old fixed-vector testbenches never caught this, the same incorrect software C code was used as the reference model for test vectors and as PipelineC code for the hardware design.
-The design was internally self-consistent just not RFC 8439-conformant.
+The design was internally self-consistent, but far from RFC 8439-conformant.
 Pypeline testbenches can easily generate and check random packets against the `cryptography` Python package's real ChaCha20-Poly1305 implementation to find bugs like these.